Do1e

 -it fenghaox/pyt1.3cu10.1:v2 /bin/bash

-Alleviating Home Space Shortage Issues#
+Alleviating Home Space Issues#

 • conda clean --all: Delete conda cache